 Man with Helmet

-In Aboriginal mythology, the Wondjina (or Wandjina) were cloud and rain Gods who, during the Dream time, created or influenced the landscape and its inhabitants.
+In Aboriginal mythology, the Wandjina were cloud and rain Gods who, during the Dream time, created or influenced the landscape and its inhabitants.
 When they found the place they would die, they painted their images on cave walls and entered a nearby waterhole.

 Today, certain Aboriginal people of the Mowanjum tribes repaint the images to ensure the continuity of the Wondjina's presence.
 Annual repainting in December or January also ensures the arrival of the monsoon rains, according to Mowanjum belief.
 Repainting has occurred so often that at one site the paint is over 40 layers deep.
 The painting style evolves during this process: the figures of recent years are stockier and some now possess eyelashes.